Smitch295/School_District_Anaylsis/README.md

 Below is an image of math and reading scores respectively prior to changes in the data.
 ![Screen Shot 2022-03-16 at 1 32 15 PM](https://user-images.githubusercontent.com/93875400/158651827-4659a341-7594-4353-8e09-fd861b85bebd.png)
 ![Screen Shot 2022-03-16 at 1 32 31 PM](https://user-images.githubusercontent.com/93875400/158651871-96fbafaa-cd65-46fe-8457-2eb7257605b1.png)

+As you can see theres is no difference between the two.

 * Scores by school spending: